 Jerk Pork

-The Jamaican jerk cooks use a technique best described as “smoke-grilling.”
-Use a Weber-type barbecue with a round drip pan under the grate to catch drippings and prevent flare-ups.
-Use natural lump charcoal and soaked hardwood chips for the smoke.
+This Jamaican jerk pork recipe employs a smoke-grilling technique that imparts a unique smoky flavor to the meat.
+A Weber-type barbecue with a round drip pan under the grate is ideal for this cooking method.
+Use natural lump charcoal and soaked hardwood chips, such as apple or oak, for the smoke.

 • 2 cups Jamaican Jerk Marinade (see recipe above)